Basic Chemistry Personal Protective Equipment

-Gloves are the most commonly used hand protection.
-In the chemistry world there are multiple different kinds of gloves that are used for different reasons.
+In labs, gloves are the most commonly used hand protection.
+In the chemistry world, there are multiple different kinds of gloves that are used for different reasons.
 These reasons include, but are not limited to, the chemicals you will be coming in contact with, if you will be handling sharp objects, and allergies to materials that the gloves may be made out of.
 As a general rule, the thicker the glove material, the greater the chemical resistance but thick gloves may not keep the chemicals from coming in contact with your skin if you choose the incorrect kind.
 Below is a guide for choosing the gloves that should be used depending on the experiment.

 |Latex (Natural Rubber)||Good to use for biological and water-based material||Do not use for organic solvents|